oracle/learning-library/enterprise-manageability-library/enterprise_manager/intro/intro.md

 ## Workshop Supported Used Cases

 ### 1. Database Fleet Maintenance
-- Detect Configuration Pollution
+* Detect Configuration Pollution
-- Patch a Database target using a Gold Image
+* Patch a Database target using a Gold Image
     - All Pluggable Databases in that Container Database will automatically get patched
     - Rollback and Cleanup
-- Upgrade Oracle DB Software at scale with minimal downtime
+* Upgrade Oracle DB Software at scale with minimal downtime
+    - All Pluggable Databases in that Container Database will automatically get upgraded
     - Rollback and cleanup
 ### 2. Database Lifecycle Automation
 - Provision a new PDB and use Post Scripts for customization
 - Unplug a PDB